 \subsection{Datasets}

-\citet{schiller2021stance} proposed a benchmark dataset collection for stance detection research which was extended by \citet{hardalov-etal-2021-cross} to cover altogether 16 datasets in English for research on (cross-domain) stance detection.
-We use this benchmark because it shows a large diversity with regards to text sources, the number of targets, the number of annotated instances, and class imbalance.
+We use a SD benchmark~\citep{schiller2021stance, hardalov-etal-2021-cross} which covers 16 datasets altogether in English for research on (cross-domain) stance detection.
+We use this benchmark (Table~\ref{tab:benchmark}) because it shows a large diversity regarding text sources, the number of targets, the number of annotated instances, and label imbalance.
 Thus, it provides a suitable testbed to evaluate the effectiveness of our context injection approach.
-Due to space limitations, we provide information about the target types, text sources and label distributions in the Appendix~\ref{sec:app:datasets}.
+More information about the details of each dataset can be found in the Appendix~\ref{sec:app:datasets}.

-\subsection{Experimental Details}
+\subsection{Experimental details}

 \paragraph{Evaluation}